Roland RD-64 Review

 This is perhaps the biggest selling point of this digital piano.
 This is the closest you will come to an actual piano in this form factor and this price point.
 The fully-weighted keys and the hammer action provide a realistic feel.
 The ivory touch is another little addition that makes this one of the most authentic feeling digital pianos.
 The texture of the keys actually makes it feel quite good to touch and offer plenty of grip.
 The touch response or the velocity curve has been painstakingly calibrated to replicate an acoustic piano and this attention to detail has really paid dividends.
 You can even play zero-velocity silent notes which is a big achievement for a keyboard of this size and form-factor.

 The buttons, however, lack an intuitive nature and there is a dearth of tactile feel which means that most of the time you will be left wondering if the button was actually pressed or not.
 The pitch-bend/modulation paddle is quite responsive and linear allowing for precise control.
 The D-Beam though is a different story.
-It takes a little bit of dexterity to get things to work exactly as you want it to.
+It takes a little bit of dexterity to get things to work exactly as you desire.

 Customizability and additional features